-There is a bit more to web design than just choosing the colors and playing with the font A website can’t just be “easy on the eyes” and “looking pretty”—believe it or not, this is not enough to keep your visitors where you want them.
+Remember: there is a bit more to a design than just choosing the right colors and playing with different fonts.
+A project can’t just be “easy on the eyes” and “looking pretty”—believe it or not, this is not enough to keep your visitors where you want them.

 Have you ever heard about the color wheel?
 This wheel is the foundation of good website design and great user experience.
 This wheel has only one rule - every color in there has a value that determines how well the color will go with the others.
 Remember, color harmony should provide a logical structure.
 The logical structure will make sure that the user finds the website interesting and worth his/her time.